Australian rules football in Asia: History

-The West Australian Football League toured India in 1969, playing two exhibition matches in New Delhi between East Perth and Subiaco Football Clubs, which attracted large crowds and interest.
+The West Australian Football League toured India in 1969, playing two exhibition matches in New Delhi between East Perth and Subiaco Football Clubs, which attracted large crowds and interest, a record 3,500 spectators turned out for one of the matches.

 Australian rules football began in India with the creation of the Indian Amateur Australian Football Association in 2001.
 The organisation was based in Delhi, but disbanded in 2004.

-The potential for the game has several times attracted interest from Australia, with the WAFL proposing an exhibition match for Mumbai.
+The potential for the game has several times attracted interest from Australia, with the WAFL in 2005 proposing an exhibition match for Mumbai.

 The next appearance of organised Australian rules in India came with the visit of Brian Dixon to Kolkata in 2006 which resulted in the formation of starter clubs in the city and a platform for the development of an Indian team for the 2008 Australian Football International Cup.
 The first Indian national team was drawn from players recruited by the AFL India in Kolkata, as well as Indian nationals living in Melbourne.

+In 2008 Ricky Ponting launched Australian Rules Football in India (ARFAI) in Kolkata after he and Shane Warne had popularised the sport while playing with the Kolkata Knight Riders.

 Australian expatriate Lincoln Harris kickstarted a junior competition in Mumbai in 2010.

-Former AFL players Balraj Singh and Alex Rance are both of Indian heritage.
-Other high profile players from India include Fred Pringle (1923-1924).
+A major tournament was promoted in 2012 featuring Steve Waugh as Australian patron.

 The Richmond Football Club (Tigers) expressed strong interest in holding an AFL exhibition match in India in 2008.
 The idea has been furthered by the club in 2012 and 2018, although plans were put on hold during the COVID-19 pandemic.

+In 2017, the Bharat Warriors Football Club were founded in Melbourne with the aim of recruiting players of Indian origin to promote Australian rules football in India.
+The club operates exchange programs between Australia and India.

 Despite no AFL matches being staged, a match held in 2017 between the Indian national team and an Australian AFL Masters side attracted over 6,000 spectators at Paschim Medinipur district (West Midnapore).

+In April 2018, AFLW player Jess Dal Pos visited Mumbai to conduct young girls clinics in the sport.

+In 2018, 20,000 people attended a national championships match at Similipal Mini Stadium in Bholagoria.

+With play resuming post-COVID-19, Australians have been called in to officiate matches including the AFL India Championships due to a lack of officials in the country to cope with the growth.

+In 2023, India Warriors made a three-peat in the TAC Unity Cup.